Oil of Oregano

 Unhealthy people cannot handle taking oil of oregano internally (by mouth) since it is very strong and powerful.

-- If you are taking blood thinning drugs, oil of oregano also helps thin the blood so please work with your doctor on adjusting medications accordingly.
+If you are taking blood thinning drugs, oil of oregano also thins the blood so please work with your doctor to adjust medications accordingly.

-- Always dilute oil of oregano with extra virgin olive oil prior to using it; the usual mixture is 50/50 put into a dropper bottle, but when used in the mouth it is diluted even more—see Mouth Sores, Abscesses, and Toothaches below.
+Always dilute oil of oregano with extra virgin olive oil prior to using it; the usual mixture is 50/50 put into a dropper bottle.
+When used in the mouth it is diluted even more—see Mouth Sores, Abscesses, and Toothaches below.

 True Oil of Oregano